-17 http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=COM:2010:0245:FIN:EN:PDF
+$^{20}\ http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=COM:2010:0245:FIN:EN:PDF$

-- (b) broadcasting networks are evolving in order to deliver high-definition and ultra high-definition programmes, to increase delivery to portable/mobile receivers and are envisaged for the delivery of linear and non-linear video services and data services to mobile devices; - (c) the actual use of bands for wireless broadband in Member States will vary, depending on the national requirements for broadband access and for other services; - (d) the frequency band 694-790 MHz represents 30% of the total remaining UHF TV spectrum.
-The impact of a reallocation of this spectrum for broadband will potentially be significantly more important for terrestrial broadcasting in some countries than in the case of the 800 MHz band; - (e) as sharing of the band between mobile services and DTT broadcasting will not be feasible, it is likely that they will compete for access to the 700MHz band.
-However, the situation for the digital terrestrial platform spectrum requirement varies amongst Member States; - (f) the reallocation of the 700 MHz band to mobile service would require in many countries the implementation of new technologies (e.g. DVB-T2/HEVC).
-Therefore, any EU-policy decision regarding the use of the 700 MHz band by wireless broadband has to be accompanied by a recognition that certain Member States may need to take measures to transition DTT receivers to more efficient technologies; - (g) there are merits in developing a common EU strategy on the whole UHF band 470-790 MHz, taking into account internal market and cross-border issues.
-However, this strategy has to reflect the variety of situations in Member States concerning the digital terrestrial platform and developments in terms of converged use of the spectrum; - (h) there is increasing pressure on the spectrum available for SAB/SAP (audio and video) applications; - (i) in the case of TDD networks, the recent studies18 in CEPT have shown that frequency bands limited to a maximum width of 20 MHz (e.g., 1900 1920 MHz and 2010 2025 MHz) are not attractive enough for manufacturers to develop equipment; - (j) more than half of smartphone data traffic is routed over WiFi networks and this nomadic traffic is growing faster than mobile data traffic; - (k) Mobile operators are also relying on some licence exempt spectrum for offloading of traffic to increase network capacity, improve coverage in buildings and to save costs.
+- (g) the reallocation of the 700 MHz band to mobile service, ie reducing the spectrum available for broadcasting, would require in many countries the implementation of more efficient technologies (e.g. DVB-T2/HEVC).
+Therefore, any EU-policy decision regarding the use of the 700 MHz band by wireless broadband should take into account, among other things, - the EC supporting Member States taking measures to transition DTT receivers to more efficient technologies. - That the cost for the network and the TV viewers would be increased in case of accelerated transition; - (h) there are merits in developing a common EU strategy on the whole UHF band 470-790 MHz, taking into account internal market and cross-border issues.
+However, this strategy has to reflect the variety of situations in Member States concerning the digital terrestrial platform and developments in terms of converged use of the spectrum; - (i) there is increasing pressure on the spectrum available for SAB/SAP (audio and video) applications; - (j) in the case of TDD networks, the recent studies in CEPT have shown that frequency bands limited to a maximum width of 20 MHz (e.g., 1900 1920 MHz and 2010 2025 MHz) were not attractive enough for manufacturers to develop equipment for mass markets; - (k) more than half of smartphone, tablets, and other connected devices data traffic is routed over Wi-Fi networks and this nomadic traffic is growing faster than mobile data traffic.
+The use of Wi-Fi networks will help in responding to the increasing demand for wireless data traffic; - (l) Mobile operators are also relying on some licence exempt spectrum for offloading of traffic to increase network capacity, improve coverage in buildings and to save costs.